What happens if an S corporation loses money?

 Restated in the language you might be hear from an accountant, an S corporation shareholder must have basis in the S corporation stock he or she owns or the shareholder must have made direct loans to the S corporation in order to claim the losses.

-Let me talk just a little bit about this problem of spending borrowed money to get tax deductions--also known as the curse of inadequate basis in an S corporation.
-A common blunder concerning S corporation loss deductions regularly occurs at the end of the year.
+The common recipe for bungling S corporation loss deductions occurs at the end of the year.
 An S corporation realizes it's made a ton of money and that, surprise, this profit means shareholders will pay a ton of income taxes.

 At this point, a helpful banker offers to loan the corporation, for example, $100,000 to buy a piece of equipment that can immediately be deducted.
 The thankful owner accepts the suggestion.
 Soon after, the new piece of machinery or equipment sits on the shop floor.
 And the S corporation owner sits in his office feeling, well, a little smug.